kanishk307/Crawler-Selenium-Screenshot/README.md

 Inputs that need to be provided : Base URL (eg: https://umd.edu/virusinfo OR https://www.ucf.edu/coronavirus)

 You can run the python file as it is (with required imports).
 I think it is interactive to run the python notebook.

+Constraint: chromedriver's location needs to be specified in the PATH